anushapant/e-travel_ap/README.md

 5. We have created a dummy user, with username:user and password:user1234.
 However, you can create a new account as well.

 #
+All images in this website have been taken from https://unsplash.com/ .

 In the process of making this project, we included the following templates: